-14.1 Separately Managed Accounts.
-Proxy votes for securities held in separately managed accounts shall be exercised by the Manager in its discretion.
-Each Investment Manager as it deems appropriate taking into account the interests of the Nation.
+- Separately Managed Accounts.
+Proxy votes for securities held in separately managed accounts shall be exercised by the Investment Manager as it deems appropriate taking into account the interests of the Nation.
 The Investment Committee reserves its right to exercise its proxy rights when it so chooses.
-Each Investment Manager shall keep accurate written records as to the exercise of such ownership rights, whether exercised by the

-Investment Manager or by the Investment Committee, and shall report in writing to the Investment Committee or Office of the Controller upon request.

-14.2 Commingled Investments.
-For proxy votes issued by mutual funds, commingled trusts, limited partnerships, and other commingled investments; the consultant Commingled Investments to the Nation, the Investment Consultant will provide voting guidance and recommendations to the Nation upon request.
+Each Investment Manager shall keep accurate written records as to the exercise of such ownership rights, whether exercised by the Investment Manager or by the Investment Committee, and shall report in writing to the Investment Committee or Office of the Controller upon request. - 14.2 Commingled Investments.
+For proxy votes issued by Commingled Investments to the Nation, the Investment Consultant will provide voting guidance and recommendations to the Nation upon request.
 For the avoidance of doubt, proxy votes for securities held by Commingled Investments shall be exercised by the related Investment Managers as set forth in Section 7 above.